jorisvr/sortbin/README.md

 But where `sort` works with lines of text, SortBin works with fixed-length binary data records.

 SortBin reads input from a file, sorts it, and writes the sorted data to an output file.
-These files contain flat, raw arrays of fixed-length binary data records.
+These files contain flat, raw arrays of binary data records.

 Records are interpreted as fixed-length strings of 8-bit unsigned integers.
 These records are sorted in lexicographic order.